AlexRomney/fullstack-challenge/documentation.md

 - Decided to add pages with table data to view all organizations, accounts and deals similar to what you'd see in an admin panel.

+- I didn't fully understand all the different values in the screenshot so I went with displaying the numbers as I have them.
+Decided to go with a simple card display for every deal that an organization has.

 ************************************
 CHALLENGE 3
 ************************************